AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/07.icloud-private-relay/docs.en.md

 The same applies to using any VPN apps on Mac: you have to choose between using iCloud Private Relay or a VPN service.

-You can make AdGuard use the "default route" but it disables iCloud Private Relay.
-In this case, iCloud Private Relay gets disabled automatically when AdGuard is active.
+AdGuard uses the "default route" by default and thus disables iCloud Private Relay.

+You can change this behavior and disable the "default route".
+It can be done via Advanced Settings -> network.extension.monterey.force.split.tunnel.
+In this case, you'll face the issues described above.

 We recommend using AdGuard together with more traditional VPN services.